mbasso/react-cssom/README.md

 ## Motivation

 Styling components is a critical point when we decide to develop in React.
-There are a lot of ways in which we can do this but all of these have pro and cons.
+There are a lot of ways in which we can do this but all of these have pros and cons.
 In some situations this means having a strong connection with the source code, that is not so good.
 With ReactCSSOM we have tried to develop a system that allows us to separate `js` and `css`.